Fabletics, the activewear brand from Kate Hudson, launches NYC pop-up shop – TechCrunch

 When asked about Fabletics’ greatest challenge, Hudson identified two.

 “When you’re a name coming into a business and you have success,” said Hudson.
-“You hae one of those names that people would like putting in a headline, you have to be incredibly transparent about everything that you’re doing.
+“You have one of those names that people would like putting in a headline, you have to be incredibly transparent about everything that you’re doing.
 Anything that might be considered negative feedback becomes a headline.”

-She explained that, as an entertainer, it was a personal challenge and transition for Hudson to realize that you can’t make everyone happy in business.
+She explained that, as an entertainer, it was a personal challenge and transition to realize that you can’t make everyone happy in business.

 “Being an entertainer, you want everyone to like you,” said Hudson.
 “In big business, there are moments where you aren’t going to please everybody.
 But that’s made us a very vigilant company with everything we do.”